Ultimate Motorcycle Insurance Guide

 Med Pay should be used to pay for deductibles, co-payments, or any medical expenses not covered by your medical insurance.
 Do not use Med Pay to pay for hospital or medical bills.

-Most insurance company claims representatives do not understand how Med Pay works and treat it as no-fault by using it to pay your hospital bill when it is supposed to be used for your medical expenses not covered by your health insurance.
+Most insurance company claims representatives do not understand how Med Pay works and treat it as no-fault by using it to pay your hospital bill when it is supposed to be used for medical expenses not covered by your health insurance.
 For our motorcycle accident clients, we send a letter to your motorcycle insurance company warning them not to make any medical payments without your consent.

 How Else Can I Protect Myself from Medical Bills?